Simple Mahamri Recipe (with Instant Yeast) / Kenyan Coconut Mandazi

-Mahamri is a form of deep fried bread that is almost similar to mandazi.
-The main difference between mahamri and typical Kenyan mandazi is the use coconut milk or other coconut products (flour, flakes, or heavy cream) and yeast mahamri recipe.
-Accordingly, mahamri are characterized by a distinct coconut flavor.
+Mahamri/mamri/coconut mandazi is a type of deep fried bread that is almost similar to mandazi.
+The main difference between mahamri and typical Kenyan mandazi is the use of coconut milk or other coconut products (flour, flakes, or heavy cream) and yeast in mahamri recipe.
+That being the case, mahamri has a distinct coconut flavor.

-Mahamri make an excellent choice for breakfast.
+Mahamris make an excellent choice for breakfast.
 They are delicious and pair well with tea or coffee.
-They are also easy to make and the recipe(s) utilizes readily available ingredients.
-All the same, mahamri should be consumed in moderation because just like other wheat and deep fried foods, they are not too healthy.
+They are easy to make and the recipe(s) uses ingredients that are readily available in the stores.
+All the same, you should consume mahamri in moderation because just like other wheat and deep fried foods, they have a dark side.

 There are several recipes for mahamri.
-Personally, I have encountered about three or four but I am accustomed to the one I have shared in this article.
-It is actually my favorite because it easy, straightforward and the final product is delicious.
-The variations in recipes depend on the region of origin and differences in taste preferences.
+Personally, I know about four but I prefer the one I have shared in this article because it is easy, straightforward and the final product is just delicious.
+The variations in mahamri recipes differ from region to region and taste preferences.

-The recipe provided here makes yummy mahamri with rich coconut flavor.
-If the taste of coconut is not your cup of tea, use cow milk in place of coconut milk.
-You can also water down the taste by substitute a portion of the coconut milk with water.
+The recipe I have shared here produces yummy mahamri with a rich coconut flavor because I use coconut milk.
+But if the taste of coconut is not your cup of tea, you can replace coconut milk with cow milk.
+You can also water down the taste by substituting a portion of the coconut milk with water.

 If you find coconut irresistible, intensify the flavor by adding coconut flakes or coconut heavy cream to the list of ingredients.
 Use coconut milk at room temperature.
-However if you decide to use water or cow milk, work with warm temperature for best results.
+But if you decide to use water or cow milk, use it while warm for best results.

 You will notice that in this recipe I provide the exact measurements for flour and coconut milk.
-This helps in achieving the best dough consistency.
-Using the right quantity of flour and liquids produces tacky dough.
-This means that it is soft (not sticky) and has enough moisture.
+This helps to achieve the best dough consistency.
+Using the right quantities of flour and liquids produces tacky dough.
+It is soft (not sticky) and has enough moisture.

 I use instant yeast because it is the perfect choice this mahamri recipe.
 With coconut milk at room temperature, instant yeast makes the whole process easy and flawless.
 It is added to dry ingredients directly because it does not require activation.